gbv/coli-conc-docker/README.md

 docker-compose exec jskos-server /usr/src/app/bin/import.js schemes https://coli-conc.gbv.de/api/voc?uri=http://bartoc.org/en/node/1940
 ```

+For importing data from local files instead of URLs, please note the caveat [on the bottom of the documentation on Docker Hub](https://hub.docker.com/r/coliconc/jskos-server).

 ### Create User in Login Server
 Use the included script to create a new local provider with a test user: